Gnimuc/CImGui.jl/README.md

 ```julia
 pkg> add CImGui
 ```
 You need to temporally use the following command to install the package until it's registered.
+Note you might also need to manually fetch the latest master and run `pkg> build CImGui` again.
+The version number should be `1.68.0`.
 ```
 pkg> dev https://github.com/Gnimuc/CImGui.jl.git
 ```